sumin3/holbertonschool-low_level_programming/README.md

 3. Linux and Unix system programming (directory 0x14 and 0x15)

 ## Coding style and Specifications
 - All C files are compiled on Ubuntu 14.04 LTS and using [Betty Style](https://\github.com/holbertonschool/Betty) for checking coding and documentation styles.
-In most of project, standard library function is not allow to use except `malloc`, `free`, and `exit`.
+In most of project, standard library function is not allow to use, except `malloc`, `free`, and `exit`.

 ## Getting started
 To use, first download  this repository into your local machine by issuing the following command in your local terminal.